-At AccuTemp we offer regular maintenance for our clients’ Air Conditioning systems because the last thing you want or need is to have an equipment failure during business hours.
-Our professionally trained technicians thoroughly test your equipment to ensure that it is operating accurately and reliably.
+At AccuTemp we offer regular maintenance for our clients’ commercial HVAC systems because the last thing you want or need is to have an equipment failure during business hours.
+Our professionally trained technicians thoroughly test your equipment to ensure that it is operating accurately and reliably according to our commercial HVAC maintenance agreements.

 Routine maintenance is crucial in order to extend the life of your equipment.
-Our Commercial Air Conditioning Maintenance services can help save you hefty repair costs that are often due to premature AC system failures.
+Our commercial HVAC services can help save you hefty repair costs that are often due to premature AC system failures.
 We can make sure your equipment and HVAC systems continue to operate at peak efficiency, resulting in lower monthly energy costs.

-Dirty air filters are a frequent cause of low suction pressure in air conditioning systems and high temperature rise in heating systems.
+are a frequent cause of low suction pressure in air conditioning systems and high-temperature rise in heating systems.
 Dirt will also collect on evaporator coils.
 Improper filtration of the home can cause excessive dust in the house and compound allergy problems.

 Algae can cause blockage in the drain line, resulting in overflow of up to 15 gallons per day.
 Extensive ceiling and floor damage may occur.